nachocaru/xaprb.com/content/blog/2014-01-18-how-to-tune-guitar.md

 Another instrument I built (this time with my grandfather) is a simplified replica of the [Scottish wire-strung Queen Mary harp][13].
-This historical instrument turns out, on further [research][14], to be designed for golden strings.
-As a result it is quite difficult to tune with bronze or brass strings.
+This historical instrument might have been designed for some golden and silver strings, according to [Ann Heyman's research][14].
+In any case, it is quite difficult to tune with bronze or brass strings.
 It is "low-headed" and would need a much higher head to work well with bronze or brass.

 ![Harp][15]